amida-tech/Raccoon/README.md

 By default only those sections that has a key in "input" is updated.
 You can set any section explicitly to null to remove from the master record.

-"option" is added for future customizations.
+"options" is added for future customizations.
 Currently only field that is supported is 'deleteMissing' which can be used to delete all the sections that are not explicitly specified in "input".

 "callback" only returns a single error parameter.
-Unlike other typical database update libraries it does not return actual stored object so that any actual database dependency is limited to recod.js.
+Unlike other typical database update libraries it does not return actual stored object so that any actual database dependency is limited to record.js.

 ```getMaster(owner, [options], callback)```